My Best Tips for Making Sales (and Avoiding Bad Buyers) on Poshmark

 6. Ship sales quickly

 I know we individual sellers can’t compete with Amazon Prime, but if you can get your item out the next day, that goes a long way to please your buyer and perhaps entice them to leave a nice love note for others to see and/or bring them back to your closet.
 Poshmark also recommends wrapping the item like a gift and writing a thank you card, but that’s overkill in my opinion.
 I usually just wrap the item for protection and include a little thank you note.
-If I have a spare plastic bag laying around, I’ll put a delicate garment (like silk) in it so it’s protected from any moisture.
+If I have a spare cellophane bag laying around, I’ll put a delicate garment (like silk) in it so it’s protected from any moisture.
 I mostly reuse the packaging I receive when I place online orders, but you can also order boxes for free from USPS.
 (You ARE allowed to use Priority Mail Flat Rate boxes, but USPS might throw a fit so I’d recommend the regular Priority Mail boxes.)

 Other Things to Know About Poshmark

-• If someone adds just one item to a bundle and doesn’t make an offer, they’re usually waiting to see if you’ll send an offer to them.
+If someone adds just one item to a bundle and doesn’t make an offer, they’re usually waiting to see if you’ll send an offer to them.
 The best part about sending an offer to a single-item bundle is you don’t need to send a shipping discount like you would with an Offer to Likers (a promo that requires at least a 10% price drop and shipping discount to the “likers”)!
 Sometimes I send offers, sometimes I don’t.
 It depends on the item.

-• Only use the Poshmark-provided USPS shipping label, which is generated automatically and emailed to you when you make a sale.
+Only use the Poshmark-provided USPS shipping label, which is generated automatically and emailed to you when you make a sale.
 You’re not protected if you ship via a different method and may not receive your earnings.
 If a buyer tells you to ship to a different address, don’t, unless they update their address through Poshmark prior to you shipping the package.
 You’ll get a new label from Poshmark if their address is updated.

-• Not all buyers will rate and leave “love notes”.
+Not all buyers will rate and leave “love notes”.
 Don’t take it personally!
 And if someone rates less than five stars and leaves a note, no one can see it.
-Only love notes left with five-star ratings are shown on your profile.
-If someone leaves a dishonest love note, you can remove it from your profile (I’ve only had one of these so far).
-(If you make a purchase, always rate five stars unless there was a serious issue, and if something wasn’t described, open a case.)
+Only Love Notes left with five-star ratings are shown on your profile.
+If someone leaves a dishonest Love Note, you can remove it from your profile (I’ve only had one of these so far).
+(If you make a purchase, you don’t need to rate, but if you do, always rate five stars unless there was a serious issue.
+If something didn’t arrive as described, open a case.)

 I hope this helps!
 Please let me know in the comments if you have any questions, or check out my answers to the most frequently asked questions about selling on Poshmark! 🤗 A great additional resource is the Poshmark subreddit.
 I’ve learned so much from it!
 If you want to search the subreddit for anything in particular, don’t use the Reddit search because it sucks and doesn’t work.
 Instead, go to Google and search for your question + “site:reddit.com/r/poshmark”!